Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 Follow these quick tips, or read our comprehensive guide to keeping rats out of your chicken coop for advanced prevention strategies.

-“Are chickens noisy for neighbours?”
+“Are Chickens Noisy for Neighbours?”
 (Noise Control)

-Cockerels (roosters) ARE noisy.
-They crow very loudly, starting around 4 AM.
 This is the #1 cause of neighbour complaints chickens UK.
 Most councils will class a cockerel as a noise nuisance, and some ban them completely in residential areas.

-“What about the smell?”
+“What About the Smell?”
 (Smell Control)

 Solution:

-1. The “Poo Pick”: Do a quick “poo pick” every day.
+• The “Poo Pick”: Do a quick “poo pick” every day.
 I use a cat litter scoop to get the worst of the droppings from the bedding.
-It takes 60 seconds.
+It takes 60 seconds

-2. The “Full Clean”: How often you do a full clean (replacing all bedding) depends on your setup.
+• The “Full Clean”: How often you do a full clean (replacing all bedding) depends on your setup.
 A small coop with 3 hens might need it weekly.
+Learn how to keep a chicken coop from smelling

 Key Takeaway